£500 off selected accommodation

 About

-I am a Research Psychologist with 18 years of experience in developing and evaluating health and wellbeing treatments.
-I have project-managed evaluations of treatments in NHS, Clinical Trials, and University settings, producing over 60 published projects.
+I am a Research Psychologist with over 20 years of experience in developing and evaluating health and wellbeing treatments.
+I have project-managed evaluations of treatments in NHS, Clinical Trials, and University settings, producing over 80 published projects.
 I provided the evidence-base for talking therapies, such as Compassion-Focused Therapy-CFT (for patients) and Compassionate Mind Training-CMT (for public).

 I am happiest spending time in nature and was really pleased to be able to bring together my passion for the outdoors and health and wellbeing research by becoming a Forest Bathing practitioner and researcher.
-Working closely with The Forest Bathing Institute, I conducted the first UK research into a social prescription called Forest Bathing (mindful walking in nature).
-Following this research, Forest Bathing received Government funding and is a social prescription across Surrey.
-My current project working with science communicator Vanessa Potter, examines urban Forest Bathing called 'ParkBathe.'
+Working with several Forest bathing training organisations I have conducted multiple research projects into Forest Bathing (mindful walking in nature).
+In my practice I tend to work with adults experiencing mobility impairment, chronic illness, and with children in the foster care system.

 Research interests